 The School of Nursing welcomes applications to its Doctor of Philosophy in Nursing program.
-If you have additional questions after reviewing the following instructions please contact the Office of Admissions and Student Services with all application concerns.
+If you have additional questions after reviewing the following instructions please contact the Office of Student Affairs with all application concerns.

-The School of Nursing prefers to admit students for the fall semester each year.
-However; students may be admitted in spring semester if cohort openings remain following the fall admissions cycle.
+The School of Nursing PhD Program admits students for the fall semester each year.
+There is no spring admission to the PhD Program.
 Admission consideration is extended to those applicants who complete and submit the online application and all required documents (outlined below) to the appropriate UNC office by the posted deadline.
 The Doctoral Admissions Committee will only evaluate and review complete applications containing all required materials.
 It is the responsibility of the applicant to ensure the entire application is received by the posted deadline.

 Students in the Doctoral Program in Nursing may be enrolled for full-time or part-time study.
 Full-time study requires enrolling in nine credits (typically three courses) per semester.
 Part-time study requires enrolling in three to six credits per semester.
 Students may work while enrolled in the program to the extent that the student’s academic progression is not compromised.
 However, in accordance with School of Nursing policy, full-time graduate students employed by the University may work no more than 50 percent (20 hours/week) while actively engaged in coursework.

 Students with a variety of nursing backgrounds may apply to the Ph.D. program.
 Additional prerequisites may be required depending on the previous degrees held.